odotee/mastodon/README.md

 - Media Sudoku (media attachments upper limit increases to 9), demo [here](https://littlefo.rest/@mashiro/105426865955962437).
 - Local-only toot support.
 - Quotation support like twitter (QT but not RT).
-- An easy-using translation button to translate toot in any language to your mother tongue with Google Translate (see specifications bellow).
+- An easy-using translation button to translate toot in any language to your mother tongue with Google Translate, demo [here](https://s3.mashiro.top/mstdn/media_attachments/files/108/763/169/312/585/099/original/3735baafcfe154f3.png).
 - A bunch of awesome themes.
 - Enhanced Elasticsearch experience with Chinese words segmentation support (see specifications bellow).
 - Login with GitHub and GitLab OAuth 2, try it now [here](https://littlefo.rest)!